 Continuous-Outcome Tasks

 In response to the model-mimicry problem, researchers have turned to tasks that provide richer data than are obtained from traditional signal detection tasks in an attempt to try to distinguish the models.
 One such alternative, often used in the study of visual working memory (VWM), is the continuous-outcome task, in which responses are made on a continuous scale (Wilken & Ma, 2004).
-For example,The advantage of using such a task is that it allows direct measurement of response precision, as opposed to the proportion of responses in each of the discrete options in a traditional two-choice task.
+For example, common applications in the VWM literature see participants asked to reproduce the color or orientation of studied items by selecting a point along a color wheel or response circle (Zhang & Luck, 2008; van den Berg et al., 2014; Adam et al., 2017; Smith et al., 2020).
+In the present study, participants are shown words positioned continuously along the perimeter of a circle, and then later asked to reproduce the location of the cued word.
+The advantage of using such a task is that it allows direct measurement of response precision, which characterizes the magnitude of the response error, as opposed to the proportion of responses in each of the discrete options in a traditional two-choice task, which simply characterizes whether the response was correct or incorrect.
 This richer, continuous measurement is more informative about the nature of mental representations, particularly in terms of the variability of decisions made about these representations (Smith et al., 2020).

 Just as the source memory literature has been concerned with the question of retrieval thresholds, the VWM literature has historically grappled with whether storage capacity is determined by a discrete number of “slots” to be filled, or a continuous resource that can be distributed across an increasing number of items that are represented with decreasing resolution in memory.
 In both cases, the common question about the architecture of memory is if information is stored in discrete states.
-Zhang and Luck (2008) modelled distributions of response outcomes in a color recall task under different set size conditions, and found the data was well described by a mixture model, specifically a mixture of a von Mises distribution and a uniform distribution,
+Zhang and Luck (2008) modelled distributions of response outcomes in a color recall task under different set size conditions, and found the data was well described by a mixture model, specifically a mixture of a von Mises distribution and a uniform distribution, which they interpreted as reflecting a combination of high-accuracy memory-based decisions and guessing, supporting the slots model of VWM capacity in the same way that thresholded views of source memory claim that retrieval is “all-or-none”: information is either stored with high resolution in memory it isn’t present at all

+Subsequent work in visual working memory found that other sources of variability were required to explain distributions of response outcomes in VWM tasks.
+Bays, Catalao, and Husain (2009) proposed an extension of the model in which on some trials, the wrong incorrect item could be reported (an intrusion error).
+Van den Berg et al. (2014) proposed a variable-precision model in which both the number of items in memory and the precision with which they are represented varies from trial to trial.
+Both variable precision and intrusion errors are critical features of the model we present below and have important implications for understanding the variability in continuous outcome responses.